CobaltDataNet/.github/profile/README.md

 - 🌱 We welcome contributors across all skill levels and backgrounds
 - 🤔 Explore our repositories and find issues that match your interests
 - 💬 Join our community discussions to shape the future of our projects
-- 📫 How to reach us: [Add organization contact method]
+- 📫 How to reach us: mail@cobaltdata.net

 ### Tech Stack